Software Patching Statistics: Common Practices and Vulnerabilities

 How Often and Fast Do Companies Really Apply Updates?
 How Dangerous (or Not) Are the Common Software Patching Behaviors?

 Wondering about software patching statistics and what the current state of affairs on updates is?
-This is where you will find all the relevant data as soon as experts reveal it, as well as stats based on our own customer data.
+This is where you will find all the relevant data as soon as experts reveal it.

 Without a question, difficulties and delays in applying software patching are still one of the biggest threats for companies today.
 Apps and software lacking the latest update are some of the easiest targets for any hacker who wants to infiltrate an organization.